FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 16th December 2022.md

 successful operation and those responsible were identified and have since been taken to court.
 Since 1st

-December 2022 only four bikes have been stolen.---
+December 2022 only four bikes have been stolen.
+---
 In reply to Councillor C. Sheehan, Superintendent Magner stated that she would get the figures for the

 number of bikes returned to owners and let Councillor Sheehan know.
 She added that property marking